This page will be updated continually as needed.

-After teaching Prep and Pre-Prep for over 20 years I've had lots of gorgeous cherubs start their school life with me.
-I have learned that all children are different and those first few days of school can bring utter joy for some children, but bring be terrifying for others.
+After teaching Prep and Pre-Prep for 30 years I've had lots of gorgeous cherubs start their school life with me.
+I have learned that all children are different and those first few days of school can bring utter joy for some children, but be utterly terrifying for others.
 Fears or misunderstandings of the unknown are very real.
 Having some systems in place, like the following ideas, prior to starting school, truly helps.

 2. Talk to them about the different toileting system – girls and boys have separate toilets which is often different to kinder and talk to them about shutting the door when they are in the toilet - you could even practice this at a local shopping centre (which usually have the same locking system and of course, have separate male and female toilets).

 3. Get them to practice wearing their school uniform/hat and using their lunch box.
 Having a special key ring or bag-tag on their bag will make it easier for them to find it among all the other identical school bags.

 4. Get them used to recognising their name and if possible, writing their name (with a capital letter at the start and lower case letters to follow.
 Most Victorian Schools will use the Victorian Modern Cursive font for writing.
 You can download it for free via the Department of Education's website: https://www.education.vic.gov.au/school/teachers/teachingresources/discipline/english/Pages/handwriting.aspx ).
 Remember to encourage correct pencil grip, too: https://www.rch.org.au/uploadedFiles/Main/Content/ot/InfoSheet_A.pdf